kubermatic/docs/content/kubermatic/master/advanced/oidc_auth/_index.en.md

 ### Role-Based Access Control Predefined Roles

-Kubermatic provides predefined roles and cluster roles to help implement granular permissions for specific resources and to simplify access control across the user cluster.
+KKP provides predefined roles and cluster roles to help implement granular permissions for specific resources and to simplify access control across the user cluster.
 All of the default roles and cluster roles are labeled with `component=userClusterRole`.

 | Default ClusterRole | Description                                                                                                                                                                                                                                       |